 Cattle cars brought in 566 small, barely alive, hungry, thirsty, and scared children, with cardboard cards hanging around their necks – which many would tear off and eat – from Sisak on 16 October 1942.
 Božidarka was among them.
 She had kept her card, and was rescued in secret alongside 30 other children and placed in the Red Cross shelter in Zagreb.
 Only five days later she was adopted by the Frajt family.

-foto: Unite
+Foto: Unite

 The documents read that Stjepan and Katarina Frajt, husband and wife who had no children, took "a female child number 527 in to be raised and provided for" in October 1942.